 Market research is defined as the action or activity of gathering information about consumers’ needs and preferences.
 Whilst it may sound simple enough, it’s a hugely complex field – a world away from the “soooo… what do you think?” line of questioning we’ve come to expect from Lord Sugar’s bungling protégés.

-“Behavioural economics often brings together tried and tested methodologies and amalgamates different research processes.
-It is heavily reliant on data collection and observation, while the quality of any results can be dependent on the skills of the person interpreting the data.”
+Behavioral economics frequently combines established methodologies with a variety of research processes.
+It relies heavily on data collection and observation, and the quality of the insights often depends on the expertise of the individual interpreting the data.

 By tracking – and analysing – such a high volume of interactions across devices, companies can form a much clearer picture of who their customers are, and how best to engage them.
 In the world of online marketing, data is king.